enisdenjo/graphql-ws/PROTOCOL.md

 }
 ```

-Subscribing an is allowed **only** after the server has acknowledged the connection through the `ConnectionAck` message, if the connection is not acknowledged/established, the socket will be terminated immediately with a close event `4401: Unauthorized`.
+Executing operations is allowed **only** after the server has acknowledged the connection through the `ConnectionAck` message, if the connection is not acknowledged/established, the socket will be terminated immediately with a close event `4401: Unauthorized`.

 ### `Next`

 Direction: **Server -> Client**

+Operation execution result message.

+- If the operation is a `query` or `mutation`, the message can be seen as the final execution result.
+This message is followed by the `Complete` message indicating the completion of the operation.
-GraphQL subscription execution result message.
-It can be seen as an event in the source stream requested by the `Subscribe` message.
+- If the operation is a `subscription`, the message can be seen as an event in the source stream requested by the `Subscribe` message.

 ```typescript
 import { ExecutionResult } from 'graphql';